 - Can I see poster examples from previous teams?

-- Are there awards for best poster this year even though there is no in-person showcase?
+- Are there awards for best poster?

 Submission and Deadlines